-If you’re a writer, you must be deeply fascinated by cinema and how certain movie scripts reflect the brilliance of the writers who produced them.
+If you’re a writer, cinema must deeply fascinate you’re probably in awe of how certain movie scripts reflect the brilliance of the writers who produced them.

 1. No Country For Old Men (2007) – Notice the poignancy of the everyday encounters